NSSTC/sim-ecs/README.md

 In an attempt to make sim-ecs best in class, it is important to compare it to other ECS libraries, identify differences and improve based on lessons others already learned.
 That's why a comparison to other libraries is tracked here, as fair as possible!
-Please open a PR for any information improvement!
+Please open a PR for any improvement!

 ### Features